shsagir/play-area-sync/docs/git-deployment.md

 ## Usage

 Each fortrabbit App comes with its own Git repo.
-Set this as a Git remote in your local Git working copy.
+Note that this repo is not located on the App's web storage itself, but on a separated deployment Node.
+Set your App's Git URL as a Git remote in your local Git working copy.
 To deploy just push your code to that remotes master branch.

 ### Simple Git deployment workflow